pecorarista/python-project-template/README.rst

 There are several major styles in writing docstring for Sphinx.
 You can see an example `here (Google Style Python Docstrings) <http://www.sphinx-doc.org/en/stable/ext/example_google.html>`_.

-To convert docstrings into HTML pages, edit author, project, and version variable in :code:`Makefile` and run :code:`make doc`.
+To convert docstrings into HTML pages, first edit author, project, and version in :code:`Makefile`.
+Then run :code:`make doc`.
 It automatically configures Sphinx and creates some files under directory :code:`docs`.

 Edit :code:`*.rst` file to document your source code in an organized format.